Answers to frequently asked questions regarding applications and the application process:

 Whether you submitted the eligibility answer incorrectly or whether your eligibility has changed, the only way to change responses to eligibility questions is to begin a new application.
 You can do this by logging in using the same email address, scrolling down to “Current Grant Windows”, and clicking “Apply” next to the grant you wish to apply for.
 You can then begin eligibility checks again and input accurate responses to re-check eligibility without using a different email address.

-- Do I need to register each time I want to submit a concept note?
+- Do I need to register each time I want to submit an application?

 Applicants do not need to register each time they wish to apply for support.
-However, applicants are required to submit a new concept note/application for each funding round.
+However, applicants are required to submit a new application for each funding round.
 Previous applications will not automatically be considered in a new funding round.

 - Can I stay logged in and be inactive for long periods of time?